 Any absences other than the ones mentioned above are “Unexcused.”
 If unexcused absences become habitual the child risks being dismissed.
 Five (5) unexcused absences per semester constitute grounds for termination of services.
 Termination may be appealed to the Dean of the Child Development Center and will follow procedures on the Notice of Action.

 The top priority in admission is given to the children eligible for state preschool, which follows admission policies and procedures of Title 5 California Code of Regulations, Section 18133 for enrollment of children over three years of age.
 There are no fees collected for state preschool children.

-Admission for tuition-based programs is on a “first come first serve” basis.
-Children of the students, staff, and faculty have a priority over community.
+Admission to the tuition-based program is on a “first come first serve” basis.
+Children of the students, staff, and faculty have a priority over the community.

 Dismissals may be appealed to the Dean of the Child Development Center.
 All appeals must be made in writing and submitted within five (5) days of dismissal.
 The appeal should list all reasons deemed appropriate for possible reversal of the dismissal decision.
 Within ten (10) working days of receiving the appeal, the Dean will rule on the request.

 If you wish to provide a nutritious snack on your child’s birthday, please notify the teacher a week in advance so that he/she may plan the curriculum accordingly.
 Homemade food items are not allowed; only store-packaged items will be accepted.

 Please do not distribute party invitations in the classroom, unless you are inviting the whole class.
 It is very hurtful to the children who are not included, please be sensitive to this issue.
 If you bring the invitations to the front desk, we will be glad to give them to the individual children you wish to invite.